ootidea/ts-tagged-union/README.md

   primary: {}
   secondary: {}
 }>

-// Get helper functions for the given type export const Color = createHelperFunctions<Color>()
+// Get helper functions for the type export const Color = createHelperFunctions<Color>()

 // Create with a data constructor